jwalton/rust-book-abridged/docs/ch04-ownership.md

 ### Memory and Allocation

-Here's a trivial example demonstrating some memory being allocated on the heap and then freed:
+This is a trivial example demonstrating some memory being allocated on the heap and then freed:

 ```rust
 fn foo() {